 Thank you for your interest in volunteering at Wildwoods!

 We are very limited in the number of volunteers that can work with animals, due to DNR regulations.
-For Spring/Summer 2024, we estimate that we will have 2-3 volunteer positions available in animal care.
+For Spring/Summer 2025, all volunteer positions are currently filled.

 Volunteering at Wildwoods is challenging and rewarding.
 As a Wildwoods volunteer, you’ll come into contact with animals that most people only see through windows, at a distance, or never at all.
 It’s thrilling, it’s a wonderful privilege, but it’s also a job that comes with great responsibility and often involves less-than-glamorous tasks.
 We work with sick, injured, and orphaned wildlife, and the actions we take may mean life or death for them.
 Volunteers must always keep the best interest of the animals in mind.